Compact [OIII] emission-line regions ("Green Seeds") in $\mathrm{H\alpha}$ emitters at Cosmic Noon from JWST Observations: Implication of Green Seeds

 \subsection{Comparison with UV star-forming clumps}

 The properties of these kpc-scale Green Seeds suggest that they are star-burst regions with hard ionizing radiation fields, recalling the star-forming clumps.
 Previous observations with the Hubble Space Telescope (HST) have revealed that many galaxies at $z\simeq1-3$ host discrete rest-frame ultraviolet (UV) star-forming clumps of similar scale \citep[e.g.,][]{Conselice04,Elmegreen05,Elmegreen07,ForsterSchreiber11b,Wuyts12,Guo12,Guo15,Guo18,Tadaki14,Livermore15,Garland15,Shibuya16,Calabro19,Claeyssens23}.
 These UV-bright clumps have been shown to have enhanced sSFRs, higher than those of their surrounding areas by a factor of several.
 However, these previous studies mostly focused on clumps in massive galaxies with stellar mass larger than $10^{10}\,M_{\odot}$ and within larger apertures than used in this work, such as $0.''30$ in \citet{Guo12}, due to the limitations in resolution and depth of HST observations.
-With the unprecedented resolution and depth provided by JWST/NIRCam, it is worth exploring UV star-forming clumps in HAEs, especially those in low-mass galaxies that have not yet been investigated in a resolved view.
+UV star-forming clumps in low-mass hosting galaxies have rarely been studied, with most investigations relying on the gravitational lensing effect \citep[e.g.,][]{Vanzella22}.
+With the unprecedented resolution and depth provided by JWST/NIRCam, it is worth exploring UV star-forming clumps in HAEs, especially those in low-mass galaxies that have only been resolved with the aid of gravitational lensing \citep{Vanzella23}.

 We utilize the convolved F090W images and apply an automated clump-detection algorithm, following methods widely used for detecting clumps \citep[e.g.,][]{Conselice03,Guo15,Kalita24}.
 We first smooth the F090W images by a Gaussian filter with size of $\sigma=3$ pixels.
 Then, we subtract the smoothed image from the original image to create a contrast map.
 Next, we again run the \robotoThin{findpeaks} Python Package on the contrast map, similar to how we extracted the emission line regions in Section \hyperref[sec:method]{3}.
 This method successfully selects regions with peaked stellar continuum.
 In Figure \hyperref[fig:clumpmap]{12}, we illustrate the clump-detection method using the same six HAEs as in Figure \hyperref[fig:emimap]{8}.
 Previous works used Gaussian filters ranging from $3-6$ pixels \citep[e.g.,][]{Kalita24}.
 In our case, we find that a 3-pixel Gaussian filter works best for detecting clumps through visual inspection, and most UV star-forming clumps with typical sizes of $\sim\mathrm{1\,kpc}$ can be identified in the contrast image.
 The remaining contrast maps with UV star-forming clumps are displayed in Appendix \hyperref[sec:appendixsample]{C}.